holomouse/azure-devops-preety-editor/README.md

-# Tampermonkey Azure Devops editor improve
+# Tampermonkey Azure DevOps Pipeline Editor improve
-Improved highlighting for Azure DevOps built-in code editor
+Improved highlighting for Azure DevOps yaml editor

-This is a Tampermonkey script that will enrich the context for the Monaco text editor used on dev.azure.com.
+This is a Tampermonkey script that will enrich the context for the Monaco text editor used for pipelines yaml code on dev.azure.com.
 Primary focus was on powershell `pwsh` tasks.
 Improvements welcome!